NREL/PyDSS/Readme.md

 # Bokeh rendering bug fix

 Some users have experinced PyDSS halting when Bokeh visulation is used.
-In all cases torrnado and bokeh compatability has been the culprit (until now).
+In all cases tornado and bokeh compatability has been the culprit (until now).
 The following steps have been able to fix the problem

 	 - pip uninstall bokeh
 	 - pip uninstall tornado